vnavascues/direct-request-coordinator/README.md

 NB: Make sure Consumer has LINK balance in DRCoordinator.

-When Consumer calls `DRCoordinator.requestData()` DRCoordinator does:
+When Consumer calls `DRCoordinator.requestData()` DRCoordinator does (image no 5):

 1. Validates the arguments.
-2. Calculates MAX LINK payment amount, which is the amount of LINK Consumer would pay if all the `callbackGasLimit` was used fulfilling the request (tx `gasLimit`).
+2. Calculates MAX LINK payment amount, which is the amount of LINK Consumer would pay if all the `callbackGasLimit` was used fulfilling the request (tx `gasLimit`) (image no 6).
 3. Checks that the Consumer balance can afford MAX LINK payment and that Consumer is willing to pay the amount.
 4. Calculates the LINK payment amount (REQUEST LINK payment) to be hold in escrow by Operator.
 The payment can be either a flat amount or a percentage (permiryad) of MAX LINK payment.
 The `paymentType` and `payment` are set in the `Spec` by NodeOp.
 5. Updates Consumer balancee.
 6. Stores essential data from Consumer, `Chainlink.Request` and `Spec` in a `FulfillConfig` (by request ID) struct to be used upon fulfillment.
-7. Extends the Consumer `Chainlink.Request` and sends it to Operator (paying the REQUEST LINK amount), which emits the `OracleRequest` event.
+7. Extends the Consumer `Chainlink.Request` and sends it to Operator (paying the REQUEST LINK amount) (image no 7), which emits the `OracleRequest` event (image no 8).

 ### 6. Requesting the Data Provider(s) API(s), processing the response(s) and submitting the result on-chain

-NB: all these steps are follow the standard Chainlink Direct Request Model.
+NB: all these steps follow the standard Chainlink Direct Request Model.

 1. The Chainlink node subscribed to the event triggers a `directrequest` job run.
-2. The `OracleRequest` event data is decoded and the log and request parameters are processed and used to request the Data Povider(s) API(s).
+2. The `OracleRequest` event data is decoded and the log and request parameters are processed and (9) used to request the Data Povider(s) API(s) (image no 9).
-3. The API(s) response(s) are processed and the result is submitted on-chain back to DRCoordinator via `Operator.fulfillOracleRequest2()`.
+3. The API(s) response(s) (image no 10) are processed and the result is submitted on-chain back to DRCoordinator via `Operator.fulfillOracleRequest2()` (image no 11 & 12).

 - NB: forwarding the response twice (i.e. Operator -> DRCoordinator -> Consumer) requires to encode the result as `bytes` twice (via `ethabiencode` or `ethabiencode2`)./
-- NB: the `gasLimit` parameter of the `ethtx` task has set the amount defined by Consumer when called `DRCoordinator.requestData()`.
+- NB: the `gasLimit` parameter of the `ethtx` task has set the amount defined by Consumer when called `DRCoordinator.requestData()` plus `GAS_AFTER_PAYMENT_CALCULATION` (`50_000` gas units).

 ### 7. Fulfilling the request

 1. Validates the request and its caller.
-2. Loads the request configuration (`FulfillConfig`) and attempts to fulfill the request by calling the Consumer callback method passing the response data.
+2. Loads the request configuration (`FulfillConfig`) and attempts to fulfill the request by calling the Consumer callback method passing the response data (image no 13 & 14).
-3. Calculates SPOT LINK payment, which is the equivalent gas amount used fulfilling the request in LINK, minus the REQUEST LINK payment, plus the fulfillment fee.
+3. Calculates SPOT LINK payment, which is the equivalent gas amount used fulfilling the request in LINK, minus the REQUEST LINK payment, plus the fulfillment fee (image no 15).
 The fee can be either a flat amount of a percentage (permiryad) of SPOT LINK payment.
 The `feeType` and `fee` are set in the `Spec` by NodeOp.
 4. Checks that the Consumer balance can afford SPOT LINK payment and that Consumer is willing to pay the amount.
 It is worth mentioning that DRCoordinator can refund Consumer if REQUEST LINK payment was greater than SPOT LINK payment and DRCoordinator's balance is greater or equal than SPOT payment.
 Tuning the `Spec.payment` and `Spec.fee` should make this particular case very rare.
 5. Updates Consumer and DRCoordinator balances.